 Patreon’s 10M Users Exposed to an Online Activities Data Breach

-In late September of 2015 the philanthropy website Patreon suffered an online activities data breach in which attacker stole and later published 15 GB of data.
+In late September of 2015 the philanthropy website Patreon suffered an online activities data breach in which an attacker stole and later published 15 GB of data.
 Included in the published data were details of fundraising campaigns, the identities of individual supporters, and the amount pledged by each patron.
-Private information meant for the benefit of the site’s users were made public, and information that indicates a person’s interests, spending patterns, and income level can be used in an extraordinarily broad array of well-disguised targeted attacks.
+Private information meant for the benefit of the site’s users were made public.
+The information therein compromised indicate more information about a person’s interests, spending patterns, and income level can be used in an extraordinarily broad array of well-disguised targeted attacks.

 - Targeted Phishing Attacks: A pharming attack is a specialized and very sophisticated process of redirecting the victim’s browsing from an intended legitimate site to the attacker’s bogus website, even though the victim entered the correct, legitimate URL.
 If the fake website provides the same look and feel as the legitimate one, the victim will never know that business being conducted – and the money being donated / spent – is going straight into the attacker’s account.